 - Raising the retirement age for newly-hired state employees to 67

-- Limiting pension spiking by changing the method by which retirement benefits are calculated for new employees from the highest single year salary to the highest three years
+- Putting an end to pension spiking by changing the method by which retirement benefits are calculated for new employees from the highest single year salary to the highest three years

 - Prohibiting "pension holidays," where employee or employer contributions to pay for pension benefits are suspended

 - Ending the practice of allowing state workers to purchase air time, or additional service credit for time they did not actually work

 - Requiring new state employees to work longer to qualify for retiree health benefits.

 The Governor's plan has attracted strong bipartisan support.
 Senate and Assembly Republicans this week introduced the Governor's proposal in the Legislature.
 The measures, Senate Constitutional Amendment 18 (Huff), Senate Bill 1176 (Huff), Assembly Constitutional Amendment 22 (Smyth and Conway), and Assembly Bill 2224 (Smyth and Conway), would enact the identical legislative language as crafted by the Brown Administration.